A Reputation of Excellence

-True Grit’s pasture-raised cattle graze on hilly acres of clover, orchard grass and fescue and are rotated weekly to help maintain the health of the land.
-Cattle mature naturally without antibiotics or hormones and are finished on a homegrown, non-GMO grain blend of corn, barley, rolled oats and baleage to further develop the deep flavor and marbling they’re known for.
+True Grit’s pasture-raised Wagyu cattle graze on hilly acres of clover, orchard grass and fescue and are rotated weekly to help maintain the health of the land.
+Their fullblood Wagyu come from some of the finest marbling genetics that originated in Japan, and mature naturally without antibiotics or hormones.
+Wagyu are finished on a homegrown, non-GMO grain blend of corn, barley, rolled oats and baleage to further develop the deep flavor and evenly dispersed marbling they’re known for.
 Grains are grown on their own farms without any pesticides, ensuring only the best, all-natural feed is used — something that customers appreciate.
 “They enjoy knowing that our beef is not only extremely high quality in the beef industry but it also gives them comfort in knowing where it comes from and what goes into it!” says Madeleine.